autoatml/autoplex/README.md

 # Before you start using `autoplex`

-We expect the general user of `autoplex` to be familiar with the [Materials Project](https://github.com/materialsproject) framework software tools and related packages for (high-throughput) workflow submission and management.
+We expect the general user of `autoplex` to be familiar with the [Materials Project](https://github.com/materialsproject) framework software tools and related packages for (high-throughput) workflow submission and management..
 This involves the following software packages:
 - [pymatgen](https://github.com/materialsproject/pymatgen) for input and output handling of computational materials science software
 - [atomate2](https://github.com/materialsproject/atomate2) for providing a library of pre-defined computational materials science workflows